cansik/opendata-transport/README.md

 ```

 ## About
-This framework has been developed by Florian to be used in a school project.
+This framework has been developed by [cansik](https://github.com/cansik) for educational purpose.

 Frameworks: